WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod07/0701-Secure AD DS.md

 1. Read the documentation provided.

-2. Fill in the table of settings according to the Contoso Corporation requirements.
+2. Complete the table of settings according to Contoso Corporation requirements.

 | **Setting**                                  | **Configuration for all users** | **Configuration for IT administrators** |
 | -------------------------------------------- | ------------------------------- | --------------------------------------- |